neurobioinfo/scrnabox/docs/SCRNA.md

  - - - -
 ### Step 8: Differential gene expression contrasts
 This step performs differential gene expression (DGE) analyses according to user-defined contrasts.
 Contrast can be performed between samples (e.g. case vs control; **sample-sample contrasts**) or between samples, stratified by cell type (e.g. case vs control for excitatory neurons only; **sample-cell contrasts**).
-In addition psuedo-bulk DGE analysis can be performed.
+In addition, **psuedo-bulk analysis** can be performed.

 The following parameters are adjustable for Step 8: